22 patents in this list

 Recycling waste tires and rubber by co-processing with carbon to produce useful synthetic oils and storable high-energy products.
 The method involves mixing crushed waste rubber and carbon particles in a reactor, optionally with a iron catalyst, and heating at temperatures of 350-550°C for 10-30 minutes.
 The reaction yields synthetic oils and solid residues.
 The carbon provides energy input and also helps fix sulfur and oxygenates.
 The oils can be fractionated into fuel and chemical products.
 The residues have medium and high caloric energy.

-17. Simultaneous Pyrolysis of Waste Tires and Oil for Enhanced Oil Recovery and Environmental Sustainability
+17. Apparatus and Method for High Temperature Pyrolysis of Waste Tires and Oil

 KOREA ENERGY RESEARCH INST, KOREA ENERGY RESEARCH INSTITUTE, 1993